The Birthplace of Sir Walter Raleigh

 of All Saints belies its turbulent past.
 It undoubtedly played a part in the "Great Rebellion in

 the West", resulting in a battle waged on nearby Woodbury Common in August 1549.
-During

-attended the church as a boy.
+Hayes Barton and attended the church as a boy.

 For hundreds of years there has been a tradition of throwing buns from